Current Suspected Overdose Deaths in Delaware for 2022: Get Help Now!

 With funding from the SUPPORT Act Planning Grant, DMMA contracted with the University of Delaware Center for Community Research and Service to produce the Annual Prevalence Report (2014-2019) for Substance Use Disorder Among Medicaid Clients.
 The report includes statewide SUD and opioid use disorder (OUD) prevalence rates among Delaware Medicaid beneficiaries, as well as other key indicators such as demographics and subpopulations impacted by SUD/OUD, rates of co-occurring mental illness and polysubstance use, and county- and zip code-level OUD prevalence rates.
 To view the report, click here.

 In December 2020, DMMA contracted with Health Management Associates to release a structured survey to Delaware SUD providers to collect information on the costs associated with delivering SUD services.
 Data from returned surveys, qualitative feedback from providers, and data from other external sources (e.g., Bureau of Labor Statistics’ data) were used to inform draft rate models.
 Draft rate models were presented to SUD providers on January 26, 2022; find webinar recording here and slides here.
 On April 20, 2022, additional details were presented about SUD rate model construction and assumptions; find the webinar recording here, the slides here, and the updated draft rate models here.
-DMMA is soliciting preliminary feedback on these updated draft rates through May 11, 2022.
-It is also anticipated that a public comment period will be held in June regarding the proposed SUD rates.
-More details to follow.
-Please contact Jacob.Bowling@delaware.gov if you have any questions.
+DMMA will release draft rates for public comment during Summer 2022.
+Please contact Jacob.Bowling@delaware.gov if you have any questions or if you wish to be included in correspondence.